htharding/webportfolio/README.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-LAMP.html

-Once you have this complete, you just drag the files in this repo to a directory on your webserver, and you're good to go!
+Once you have this complete, connect to your webserver using an FTP program, and simply drag the files in this repo to a directory on your webserver, and you're good to go!

 ```